 Deciding Which is Best

 With so many choices, how do you know which is best for you and your level of addiction?
 Residential programs might be more effective as you are completely away from your dangerous environment for a long period time.
 First-time participants might not be as successful in an outpatient program even though they can be very enticing.

-So who is a good candidate for PHP or IOP?
+So who is a good candidate for day/night treatment or IOP?

-– PHP is good for someone who needs to maintain the normalcy of a regular life.
+– Day/night treatment is good for someone who needs to maintain the normalcy of a regular life.

 – IOP is useful if your behaviors and addiction do not interfere with the ability to function at home, work or school.

-– PHP and IOP will cost less than a residential program.
+– PHP and day/night treatment will cost less than a residential program.

-– Ideal clients for PHP have severe symptoms but not enough to warrant 24 hour/day care.
+– Ideal clients for day/night treatment have severe symptoms but not enough to warrant 24 hour/day care.

-If you’re still not sure what program is right for you, our quiz can help you determine if you should enroll in PHP.
+If you’re still not sure what program is right for you, our quiz can help you determine if you should enroll in day/night treatment.